I Wanna Be Adored

 "I Wanna Be Adored" is a song by the British rock band the Stone Roses.
 It was the first track on their debut album, The Stone Roses, and was released as a single in the US in 1989.
 The single charted at number 18 on the Billboard Modern Rock chart in 1990.
 In 1991, the single was released in other parts of the world featuring previously unreleased B-sides.

 Physical copies of the single are no longer pressed and have become extremely difficult to obtain.

+Recording

+"I Wanna Be Adored" had been performed live by the band as early as March 1985, in a live session on Piccadilly Radio.
+The band had originally planned to release it as the follow-up to their 1985 debut single, "So Young", even having a sleeve designed for the single by guitarist John Squire, but ultimately shelved it alongside plans for the album they were recording at the time; this recording, which biographer John Robb described as a "slightly faster heavier version" compared to the 1989 album version, was later released on the 1996 compilation Garage Flower, whose album cover is the sleeve of the shelved "I Wanna Be Adored" single.

 Composition

 "I Wanna Be Adored" begins with a collage of sounds.
 The first instrument to enter is the bass guitar, which appears 40 seconds in.
 This is followed by two guitars, one of which plays a pentatonic scale riff.
 The bass drum enters at 1:13, and the main portion of the song begins at 1:30.

 The song is performed in the key of G. The song features two main sections: a four bar G–D–G–D–Em chord progression, followed by an eight-bar bridge that shifts from D to C repeatedly.
-The song's lyrics are minimalist, mainly consisting of the lines "I don't have/need to sell my soul/He's already in me" and the song's title repeated throughout the entire song.
+The song's lyrics are minimalist, mainly consisting of the lines "I don't have/need to sell my soul; he's already in me" and the song's title repeated throughout the entire song.